FribergM/FruitAndVegetable-Scale/README.md

-To boot from CMD, please use this prompt from the Project root folder: java -cp out\production\Labb1 Main
+To boot from CMD, please use this prompt from the Project root folder: java -cp out\production\FruitAndVegetable-Scale Main